Dark Nights: Death Metal: Issue #3

-On New Apokolips (the prison of the remaining DC heroes, inside the heart of a dying sun), Wonder Woman's team combat an army of Para-Robins (a hybrid of Parademons and different Robins).
-The planet is now run by a Batman who took the powers of Darkseid, a "Darkfather" who is currently torturing Superman with a new inescapable Murder Machine containing several forms of Kryptonite.
-When the heroes attack, Batman must find a way to get Superman out of the machine without it unleashing Anti-Life on the Kryptonian.
-However, when Darkfather decides to shoot Batman with the same gun he used on Darkseid in Final Crisis (which he has modified to erase Batman from history), he is surprised to find it does not work for reasons only Superman seems to know.
-Superman breaks free of the machine with Batman's Black Lantern Ring protecting him and punches Darkfather into space.
-Breaking the remaining heroes out of the super-prison, Diana reveals the scope of her plan to save all reality.
-They have come for Jarro, the baby Starro, to keep the heroes from being detected by the Dark Knights.
-With his help, Superman, Batman and Wonder Woman will re-enter the Dark Multiverse to acquire the energy needed to restart the Multiverse.
+On New Apokolips, Wonder Woman's team defeats an army of Para-Robins, hybrids of Parademons and various Robins.
+The planet's ruler, Darkfather, is a version of Batman who absorbed the powers of Darkseid.
+Batman works to free Superman from Darkfather's torture machine, but Darkfather shoots him.
+The gun, which was modified to erase Batman from history, has no effect.
+Superman breaks free with Batman's Black Lantern ring and punches Darkfather into space.
+They free the remaining heroes, and Wonder Woman relays her plan to save all reality.

+The heroes use Jarro, the baby Starro, to avoid detection from the Dark Knights and re-enter the Dark Multiverse.
 Meanwhile, the Darkest Knight and the Robin King break into Valhalla Cemetery.
-Knowing that they are after Wally's power, Jay Garrick, Barry Allen, and Wally West run with the Darkest Knight giving chase.
-In the Fifth Dimension, Lobo acquires the fifth and final box of "Death Metal" needed for his employer Lex Luthor who is planning to begin work to "change the story of this universe, once and for all".
+Knowing that he is there to steal Wally's powers, Jay Garrick, Barry Allen, and Wally West lead Darkest Knight into a chase.
+Lobo acquires the fifth and final box of "Death Metal" needed for his employer, Lex Luthor, who is planning to begin work on his own reality-warping plans.

 Dark Nights: Death Metal Guidebook

-Lex Luthor narrates how Earth was invaded by armies of Dark Knights, led by the Batman Who Laughs, leaving catastrophic consequences in the process.
-The irradiated western coast of the United States split off and became the Arkham Wastelands where Harley Quinn rules under Doctor Arkham.
-The east coast is turned into Megapokalips by Darkfather's technology since it also contains Metropolis and various rings of the different Lantern Corps.
-Gotham City split off into its own continent where it replaces Canada and contains The Batman Who Laugh's headquarters, Castle Bat.
-Themyscira is transformed into the new Hell where Wonder Woman became the warden who guards the prisoners there and Gemworld became part of the transformed Themyscira.
-Skartaris became a frozen land where it appears in place of Mexico.
-The Rock of Eternity fell into Fawcett City enough to free the Seven Deadly Enemies of Man.
-Aquaman was given control of Earth's oceans ruling under Bathomet and the mechanical Black Fleet.
-Lex also hired Lobo to help him rescue the Legion of Doom.
+Lex Luthor narrates the invasion of Earth by the Dark Knights, led by the Batman Who Laughs.
+The irradiated Western Coast split off and became the Arkham Wastelands, where Harley Quinn rules under Doctor Arkham.
+The East Coast becomes Megaopokalips, transformed by Darkfather.
+Gotham City split off into its own continent, where it replaces Canada and contains the Batman Who Laughs' headquarters, Castle Bat.

+Themyscira turned into the Tartarus Pits governed by Wonder Woman, and Gemworld became part of the new Hell.
+Mexico is replaced by Skartaris.
+The Rock of Eternity fell into Fawcett City, freeing the Seven Deadly Enemies of Man.
+Bathomet gave Aquaman control of Earth's ocean and the mechanical Black Fleet.
+Afterward, Lex hired Lobo to help him rescue the Legion of Doom.